 How long do Dental Implants last?

-We have asked Dr Paul Wilson about his experience of dental implants Bristol what the most common questions he is asked by his patients about the procedure?
+We have asked Dr Paul Wilson of www.stokebishop-dentalcentre.co.uk about his experience with dental implants patients in Bristol and what the most common questions he is asked by his patients about the procedure?

 The two main questions that dental patients asked me about whether dental implants are “What is the success rate?” and “How long will they last?”